nicolaroberts/nicolaroberts.github.io/_posts/2015-07-21-website-setup-post.md

 tags: [web, git, jekyll]
 ---

 This blog site is powered by [Jekyll](http://jekyllrb.com/) and hosted for free using [GitHub pages](https://pages.github.com/).
 The design is thanks to [Michael Rose](https://github.com/mmistakes) and his [HPSTR](https://mademistakes.com/work/hpstr-jekyll-theme/) Jekyll theme.
+One afternoon of casual Googling suggested this was the easiest way to get a blog up and running with: free hosting; easy automatic domain name; static site under git version control; blog tags and comments; and an elegant design aesthetic.

 ## Basic steps